alichtman/shallow-backup/README.md

 _If you choose to back up to a public repository, look at every file you're backing up to make sure you want it to be public._

-**What if I'd like to maintain a separate repo for my dotfiles?**
+**How can I maintain a separate repo for my dotfiles?**

 `shallow-backup` makes this easy!
 After making your first backup, `cd` into the `dotfiles/` directory and run `$ git init`.
-Create a `.gitignore` and a new repo on your favorite version control platform.
-This repo will be maintained independently (manually) of the base `shallow-backup` repo.
-Note that you may need to use the `-separate_dotfiles_repo` flag to get this to work, and it may [break some other functionality of the tool](https://github.com/alichtman/shallow-backup/issues/229).
-It's ok for my use case, though.
+Create a `.gitignore`, and a create / set up (link the upstream remote, etc) a new repo on your favorite version control platform.
+With operations involving the parent `shallow-backup` repo, `shallow-backup` will prompt you interactively to update the nested submodule.
+After that is taken care of, `shallow-backup` will move on to updating the parent.
+The `dotfiles` repo will be tracked as a submodule.

 Here's a `bash` script that I wrote to [automate my dotfile backup workflow](https://github.com/alichtman/scripts/blob/master/backup-and-update-dotfiles.sh).
 You can use this by placing it in your `$PATH`, making it executable, and running it.